daisykbrown/pai789_final_project/README.md

 The output created with the scripts has been put into a Tableau Public project that can be found here: https://public.tableau.com/app/profile/daisy5195/viz/NC_Columbus_County_Flood_Depths/Sheet1?publish=yes

+The Tableau project shows information about individual building centroids, including the block-group characteristics described above, the expected flood depth, and the owner's address.
+Some of the addresses will have a question mark and there was no attempt in this analysis to infer what those question marks should be.

-## Folder Structure:
+## Folder Structure

 ### Scripts
 All scripts will be found with “script[#]...” in front of the script title.
 The number indicates the order in which the scripts should run. folders that include the script and any input files.

 ### Input Files
-All input files will be found in this folder, except for “NC_ACS_2018_Shells_FLD.csv” which will be found in the main repository and is used in Script1.
+All input files will be found in this folder.

 ### Images
-All images used in the ReadMe file are stored in the “images” folder.
+All images used in the ReadMe file are stored in the “Images” folder.

-###Raw
+### Raw
 The “raw” folder is utilized in Script1 and stores census data from Script1

 ## Scripts

-The scripts of this repository do the following:
+Descriptions of each script in this repository can be found below.

 ### Script1: nc_acs.py